wp-plugins/seamless-donations/readme.txt

 == Changelog ==

+= 3.0.0 =
+* Added: Gift Aid checkbox for UK donors
+* Fixed: Bug that would cause IPN notifications to not be received

 = 2.9.0 =
 * Added: Optional employer match section to donation form - props Jamie Summerlin
 * Fixed: Javascript error in admin on settings page